-This DEIS considers several potential options for each grade crossing listed below, with the exception of Covert Avenue.
-With respect to the Covert Avenue grade crossing, after consideration of several factors, including design criteria, impacts on traffic, construction impacts and duration, other environmental considerations, and the satisfaction of the Project Purpose and Need, LIRR has preliminarily concluded that only one option (discussed below) is available-subject to further input received from the public and elected officials for the municipalities where the grade crossing is located.
-Various other concepts (e.g., one-way and two-way overpass concepts in which the roadway would be elevated over the tracks) were considered and dismissed from further analysis, as explained in the Final Scoping Document.
+^ The DEIS ^ considered several potential options for each grade crossing listed below, with the exception of Covert Avenue.
+With respect to the Covert Avenue grade crossing, after consideration of several factors, including design criteria, impacts on traffic, construction impacts and duration, other environmental considerations, and the satisfaction of the Project Purpose and Need, LIRR has preliminarily concluded that only one option (discussed below) is available ^ Various other concepts (e.g., one-way and two-way overpass concepts in which the roadway would be elevated over the tracks) were considered and dismissed from further analysis, as explained in the Final Scoping Document.
 Unlike the project considered in 2005, the LIRR Expansion Project does not require the substantial number of property acquisitions at the grade crossings or the disruption to local communities through extended construction periods.
 The LIRR Expansion Project avoids these concerns through re-designing the grade crossing separations in response to community input.

-The State will coordinate with the County and local municipalities to establish maintenance responsibilities for the new structures, sidewalks, and roadways.
+The State will coordinate with the County and local municipalities to establish maintenance responsibilities for the new structures (including underpasses), sidewalks, and roadways.

-The modifications to the grade crossings would be designed to accommodate bicycle traffic within travel lanes, emergency vehicles, snow plows, and truck traffic.
-Sidewalks or pedestrian bridges are proposed to allow for pedestrian and first responder access.
-Figure 1-18 through Figure 1-52 show existing aerial images for each location as well as the design options outlined below.
+The modifications to the grade crossings would be designed to accommodate bicycle traffic within travel lanes^ (consistent with NYSDOT Complete Streets policies), emergency vehicles, snow plows, and truck traffic.
+Sidewalks ^ and pedestrian bridges are proposed to allow for pedestrian and first responder access.
+Figure 1-^ 19 through Figure 1-^ 53 show existing aerial images for each location as well as the design options outlined below and evaluated in the DEIS.